netwho/ARPWatch-WEBUI/HOST_SETUP.md

 docker compose up -d
 ```

 The backend container will automatically read from `/var/lib/arpwatch/arp.dat` on the host.
+To surface event counters, it also needs access to arpwatch log output; by default `docker-compose.yml` mounts `/var/log/syslog` into the backend.
+If your system uses a different syslog path or only journald, update that volume or export arpwatch logs to a file under `/var/log/arpwatch` so the container can parse them.